manishkumar03/ExpandableTableCells/README.md

-# Expandable TableViewCells
+# Expandable TableView Cells

-An app showing an alternative way to expand table cells on tap
+An app showing an alternative way to expand TableView cells on tap